microsoft/AMBROSIA/Clients/AmbrosiaJS/PTI-Node/ReadMe.md

 ## Performance Test Interruptible (PTI) for the Node.js Ambrosia Language Binding
 ----
 ## :arrow_forward: Getting Started
 PTI is a test application that demonstrates using Ambrosia for a basic task (essentially, repeatedly making a simple method call from a 'client' to a 'server' **[Immortal instance](https://github.com/microsoft/AMBROSIA#ambrosia-concepts)**).
 PTI is primarily used for smoke, performance, and recovery testing of the Immortal Coordinator (IC) and an Ambrosia language binding (LB) - which together form an Immortal instance.
-There's also a version of PTI for the C# language binding, but this document only concerns the version for the Node.js language binding which is written in TypeScript (4.4).
+There's also a version of **[PTI for the C# language binding](https://github.com/microsoft/AMBROSIA/tree/master/InternalImmortals/PerformanceTestInterruptible)**, but this document only concerns the version for the Node.js language binding which is written in TypeScript (4.4).

 There are 3 folders under AmbrosiaJS\PTI:
 * App - Contains the PTI TypeScript application, and must be built - for example using **[Visual Studio Code](https://code.visualstudio.com/)** - before it can be used. &#x00B9;